What is DNA analysis?

 If you work in a high-risk job and are considering buying a test for DNA identification, we’ve listed the companies that offer DNA profiling.
 If you’d like to learn more about the subject, you can read our article: What is DNA profiling?

-DNA can also be analyzed to determine genetic links to diseases.
+DNA can also be analysed to determine genetic links to diseases.
 Researchers study groups of people that suffer with a condition (e.g. Alzheimer’s Disease) to try to establish the genetic factors that lead to an increased risk of suffering with the illness.
 This has led to the development of online DNA tests that can identify your ‘genetic predisposition’ to a number of conditions.

-Genetic predisposition tests are understandably more strictly regulated than other types of DNA analysis, usually requiring a doctor’s approval.
+Genetic predisposition tests are understandably more strictly regulated than other types of DNA analysis, sometimes requiring a doctor’s approval.
 It’s also important to point out that these types of test don’t diagnose a disease, but indicate whether you’re at a higher risk of developing one.
 Rheumatoid arthritis, breast cancer and type 2 diabetes are just a few examples of conditions that a genetic test can reveal an increased or decreased genetic predisposition to.

 Please note, if you’re concerned about your health and you think a DNA test could help you diagnose a condition, or if you’re in good health but you’d like to know if you’ve inherited a disease that runs in your family, you should definitely speak to your doctor first.